ajaydewangan1100/LMS_Backend_practice/README.md

 - Store token on users browser - *JWT*, *flush the password* and then send successfull res to user with user details

+#### Login -> Login controller for user

+- Check the required fields exist or not, then check user exist or not under DB,

+- check passwaord is correct matching with user password - using comparepassword method of user

+- Store cookies on browser and send res- 200 to user

+#### Logout - logout controller for user

 -